zmorehouse/COMP1720-Digital-Entanglement/references.md

 # References

 ## Facial Detection & Blink Detection Resources
 Obviously a large part of my sketch revolves around blink detection and facemesh.
 While I ended up going with the handsfree.js library (and Golan's approach), I did a fair bit of research before deciding on this point.
-Below are both sketches I used directly within my final work, and some addiitonal points of reference.
+Below are both sketches I used directly within my final work, and some additional points of reference.

 ### Blink Detection
 - [1] Golan Levin.
 2022.
 Blink measurement system in p5.js using Handsfree.js.
 Retrieved from https://www.youtube.com/watch?v=R7sppRAlxA4